Fitch Affirms HSBC and its UK and HK subsidiaries at 'AA-'; Outlook Stable

 HSB

-in turn HSBC.
-The SR is sensitive to changes in the ability and
+The SR is sensitive to changes in the ability and propensity of

 HSBC LATIN AMERICA HOLDINGS